 A Metamodal Membrane

+A what??
+Let me explain.
 The Swedish company Oxeon invented a unique process to produce a very flat uni-directonal fiber tape.
 A weave made with this tape can be very flat and therefore requires less resin and weighs less compared to a traditional fiber weave.
 In other words, more carbon fibers can be used for the same weight.
 In fact, Textreme as it is called, is so stiff that the familiar edge resonance around 1-2 kHz is eliminated.
 This stiffness usually comes at the cost of severe resonances at higher frequencies which limits the operating range.
 But by optimising the thickness and stiffness, the Textreme membrane is engineered for a controlled resonant behaviour by distributing the break up modes, a metamodal membrane.
 These distributed modes, or resonances, are far less severe and the useable frequency range is increased.
-It is the perfect membrane for a midrange loudspeaker and it allows us to use a higher cross over between mid range and tweeter.
-The sound is resonant free and wonderfully clean, neutral and fast.
+It is the perfect membrane for a midrange loudspeaker.
+The sound it produces is entirely free from resonance, delivering an exceptional combination of purity, neutrality, and speed.

 Fast and Powerful